Prometheus Operator `ScrapeConfig`

 scrapeconfigs.monitoring.coreos.com

-I then – naively – tried to deploy a ScrapeConfig
+I then – naively – tried to deploy a ScrapeConfig:

 apiVersion: monitoring.coreos.com/v1alpha1